goongoguma/Udemy/Modern-React-with-Redux/Memo.md

   ex. `/streams/edit/:id`
 - So because we can put the idea of the record that the user is trying to edit inside the URL, we can make use of react router dom to look at the URL and pull off just that portion of the URL.
 - Suppose in `/streams/edit/17`, then we can take that 17 and pass it as a prop into the `StreamEdit` component.
-- Then `StreamEdit` component will know that it needs to show the stream 17 and allow a user to ddit specifically the stream with ID 17.
+- Then `StreamEdit` component will know that it needs to show the stream 17 and allow a user to edit specifically the stream with ID 17.

 ## 133. Wildcard Navigation